Evander Kane Game Preview: Oilers vs. Flyers

 Kane Stats vs. the Flyers in 2022-23

-- The Flyers allowed 276 total goals (3.4 per game), ranking 23rd in NHL play in goals against.
+- Defensively, the Flyers gave up 276 total goals (3.4 per game) to rank 23rd in NHL play.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.